endurantgames/RP_Tags/README.md

 This means that you're going to have five (or more) addons active:

- 1  Your roleplaying addon;
+- :one: Your roleplaying addon;
- 2  A rpClient module that serves as a bridge between
-    rpTags and the roleplaying addon;
+- :two: A rpClient module that serves as a bridge between rpTags and the roleplaying addon;
- 3  rpTags itself, which provides the core functions;
+- :three: rpTags itself, which provides the core functions;
- 4  A unitFrames module that is the bridge to a unit frames
+- :four: A unitFrames module that is the bridge to a unit frames Addon; and
-    Addon; and
- 5  Your unitFrames addon itself.
+- :five: Your unitFrames addon itself.

 The second, third, and fourth are all included with rpTags.
 In fact, we've even thrown in a simple unit frames addon as